oyvindstegard/privmnt/README.md

 Create an encrypted file system on the drive:

     privmnt c -i /dev/sdh -d ~/securethumb

+(The mount directory does not matter, you can mount it anywhere you can.
+It is only asked as a convenience.)

 Follow the wizard.
 The entire thumbdrive will be used as storage.